 It is easy to think of the NHMA as legal services for the smaller towns or even helping the smaller towns that don't really have community development programs, but there is a great deal more to what they have to offer.
-Merrimack does not get as much benefit out of that; however, were the matter and provide comment or opinion rather than going through the Town Manager to access the Town's legal counsel and incur a cost to do so.
+Merrimack does not get as much benefit out of that; however, were the Conservation Commission to have legal questions members could look to the NHMA to review a matter and provide comment or opinion rather than going through the Town Manager to access the Town's legal counsel and incur a cost to do so.
 Vice Chairman Koenig commented while on the Budget Committee he was able to use that during a time when he, as the Chairman, disagreed with the opinion of the Board of Selectmen, and did not feel comfortable looking to the Town's attorney for an opinion.